Table of Contents

 The categories are parallel group, crossover, cluster and factorial.

-Difference between the superiority noninferiority and equivalence trial
+Difference between the superiority non-inferiority and equivalence trial

-In addition to the superior difference, the researcher can also show that the intervention is equivalent to that of the positive control (this is referred to as the equivalence trial) or that there is a margin within which the intervention studied can be compared with that of the positive control.
-This margin is referred to as the non-inferiority margins within which the outcome of interest should be present.
+In addition to the superior difference, the researcher can also show that the intervention is equivalent to that of the positive control (this is referred to as the equivalence trial) or that there is a margin within which the intervention studied can be compared with that of positive control.
+This margin is referred to as the non-inferiority margin within which the outcome of interest should be present.

 Phase 3 represents a more elaborate study, in which around 1,000 patients are involved and the new drug is compared with the standard drug.

-Phase 4 represents the post marketing surveillance studies, where the drug is checked for any side effects after being approved.
+Phase 4 represents the post-marketing surveillance studies, where the drug is checked for any side effects after being approved.